rjwats/esp8266-react/README.md

 The framework has security features to prevent unauthorized use of the device.
 This is driven by [SecurityManager.h](lib/framework/SecurityManager.h).

-On successful authentication, the /rest/signIn endpoint issues a JWT which is then sent using Bearer Authentication.
+On successful authentication, the /rest/signIn endpoint issues a [JSON Web Token (JWT)](https://jwt.io/) which is then sent using Bearer Authentication.
 The framework come with built-in predicates for verifying a users access privileges.
 The built in AuthenticationPredicates can be found in [SecurityManager.h](lib/framework/SecurityManager.h) and are as follows:

 Predicate            | Description
 -------------------- | -----------